MartinHoldrege/rSFSTEP2/Windows.md

 ## Installing rSFSTEP2

-Open Cygwin and type the following commands to download rSFSTEP2 and rSOILWAT2:
+Open Cygwin and type the following commands to download rSFSTEP2 and rSOILWAT2.
+The config line ensures that Unix line ending characters are preserved when cloning on Windows, as errors will otherwise occur when running scripts in Cygwin.

 ```
+git config --global core.autocrlf false
 git clone --recursive https://github.com/DrylandEcology/rSFSTEP2.git
 git clone --recursive https://github.com/DrylandEcology/rSOILWAT2.git
 ```